michael-milette/moodle-filter_filtercodes/README.md

 ### UI Elements

 * {teamcards}: Displays photos, name (optionally linked) and optional description of user's who are teachers.
-Not for use in side-blocks.
+Only Verbose format is suitable for use in side-blocks.
 * {coursecards} or {coursecards categoryID}: (ALPHA) Display available courses as cards.
 You can optionally specify the ID number of a category.
 Example: {coursecards 1} will only display courses in the default Miscellaneous category.
 Note: The categoryID is not the "Category ID Number" field that you can optionally specify when creating a category.
 * {coursecardsbyenrol} (ALPHA): Display course cards for most popular courses based on enrolment.
 Maximum number of cards is configurable in the plugin settings.
 * {courseprogress}: (ALPHA) Displays course progress status in words.
 Only works within a course.